 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-On the analytics side, Azure Data Lake users can produce their own code for specific data transformation and analysis tasks, or use existing tools, such as Microsoft's Analytics Platform System or Azure Data Lake Analytics, to query data sets.
+On the analytics side, Azure Data Lake customers can write their own code to perform specific operational or transactional data transformation and analysis tasks.
+They can also use existing tools, such as Microsoft's Analytics Platform System or Azure Data Lake Analytics, to query data sets.

-Pricing for Azure Data Lake contains numerous components, including storage capacity, the number of analytics units (AUs) per minute, the number of completed jobs and the cost of managed Hadoop and Spark clusters.
-The Azure Pricing Calculator can help users determine exact data lake costs.
+Pricing for Azure Data Lake is dependent upon numerous variables, including storage capacity, the number of analytics units (AUs) per minute, the number of completed jobs and the cost of managed Hadoop and Spark clusters.
+As of this writing, the Azure Data Lake Store service is priced at $0.039 per GB per month for pay as you go, with capacity-based discounts up to 33% for monthly commitments.
+The Azure Pricing Calculator can help customers determine exact data lake costs.